lipsumar/design-system-framework/README.md

 DFS does more than generate a styleguide from your sources: it actively watches you work and rebuilds anything that needs to.
 You should never have to touch your browser again.

 For each component DFS provides always-up-to-date HTML, CSS and JS files.
 These files are "standalone": they contain your base code (reset.css, your favorite CSS/JS framework) and the component's code.
-This way you can test faster with lighter setup and _cherry on the cake_: make sure your compnents do not depend on each other (tight-coupling).
+This way you can test faster with lighter setup and _cherry on the cake_: make sure your components do not depend on each other (tight-coupling).

 #### Dependency management